Together-100Devs/Together/Readme.md

 # Install & Run

-- `npm install` installs the required dependencies.
+- `npm install` installs the required dependencies & rebuilds front-end.
 - `npm run dev` in the root folder to start both frontend and backend for development/testing.

 If you make changes to the front end you must execute `npm run build` otherwise the backend will serve the outdated build file.